-Christina Hendricks is often hit on by women and gay men.
+Christina Hendricks has revealed she is flattered to be propositioned by women and gay men.

 The 'Mad Men' actress - who is married to actor Geoffrey Arend - admitted she finds it flattering that so many different people have admitted being attracted to her.

 She said: "Women hit on me.
 My husband thinks it's so odd that so many women hit on me."

 Regarding gay men, she added: "They say to me, 'Well, I'm not straight, but if I was .'